My.EOU Portal Current Students Faculty/Staff

 There are several options for you to consider:

 A student may drop from a course for any reason with no record on the student’s transcript before the end of the 4th week of the term.
 Thereafter, a student must withdraw from the course (see withdrawal policy – p.27 of EOU Catalog, 2016-17).
 Drop fees will be assessed in accordance with the fee policies stated in the Schedule of Classes.
+Use the following form which is routed to the Registrar’s Office for processing:

 Contact your instructor to request an Incomplete (I).